yuhuicaoo/PotatoDiseaseClassificaation/README.md

 ## Dataset

-The dataset used in this project is the [plantVillage dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village), which contains labelled images of various potato diseases.
+The dataset used in this project is the [Plant Village dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village), which contains labelled images of various potato diseases.
 The dataset is divided into training, validation, and test sets.

 ## Preprocessing the data